Small businesses are exempt without credit from sales tax. This means:

 - You must pay tax on an intra-community acquisition, i.e. you must calculate the sales tax yourself based on the net invoice (acquisition tax).

 - You must pay the acquisition tax to the fiscal authorities, because small business owners are not entitled to deduct input tax.

 You can waive the acquisition threshold by means of an informal application.
-The use of the VAT ID has also been considered a waiver of the acquisition threshold since 2 August 2011.
+The use of the VAT ID is also considered a waiver of the acquisition threshold.
 It applies to “imports” from all EU member states.
 The waiver commits you for two calendar years.